Texas governor lifts state's mask mandate, business restrictions

-(Reuters) - Texas Governor Greg Abbott issued the most sweeping rollback of coronavirus restrictions of any U.S. state on Tuesday, saying that most businesses may open at full capacity next week and lifting the mask mandate.
+(Reuters) - Texas Governor Greg Abbott issued the most sweeping rollback of coronavirus restrictions of any U.S. state on Tuesday, lifting a mask mandate and saying most businesses may open at full capacity next week.

 “It is now time to open Texas 100%,” Abbott, a first-term Republican, told a news conference.
 He said the order would take full effect on March 10.

-Abbott’s executive order lifts all mask requirements statewide and forbids any local jurisdiction from penalizing residents for not wearing a face covering.
+The order lifts all mask requirements statewide and forbids local authorities from penalizing residents who do not wear a face covering.
 It removes all restrictions on businesses in counties without a high number of hospitalizations.

-The executive order comes as Abbott’s administration recovers from the fallout of a deep freeze across the region last month, which triggered power blackouts that left millions shivering in the dark as frigid temperatures caught the state’s grid operator and utilities ill-prepared for skyrocketing power demand.
+The move comes as Abbott’s administration recovers from the fallout of a deep freeze across the region last month, which triggered power blackouts across the state.
+Millions of Texans were left shivering in the dark as frigid temperatures caught the state’s grid operator and utilities ill-prepared for skyrocketing power demand.

-Abbott said that in counties where hospitalizations remain high, local officials could still apply some limits to businesses but could not mandate that they operate at less than 50% capacity.
+Local officials can still apply limits to businesses where hospitalizations remain high, according to the order, but were prohibited from mandating that they operate at less than 50% capacity.

 According to Abbott’s office, by the end of March every senior who wants a vaccine would be able to get one.

-Asked about Texas’ move, White House press secretary Jen Psaki said President Joe Biden has made it clear coronavirus restrictions are still necessary.
+“I hope the governor rethinks this.
+It’s only a small piece of cloth that’s needed,” White House COVID-19 adviser Andy Slavitt told CNN, referring to masks.
+“I don’t think it affects the economy of the state.”

+As of Tuesday, 35 U.S. states, along with the District of Columbia and Puerto Rico, still mandate that residents wear face masks in public.
+Mississippi also lifted its face-covering order on Tuesday.

 “We need to remain vigilant.
-We are still at war with the virus, the president of course will continue to convey that publicly, and also privately in his conversations,” Psaki said at a White House news briefing.
+We are still at war with the virus, the president of course will continue to convey that publicly, and also privately in his conversations,” White House press secretary Jen Psaki said at a White House news briefing.

-One doctor in Texas was critical of the move.
-“It’s frustrating, to be honest,” said Owais Durrani, a resident physician at University Hospital in San Antonio.
-Durrani, who has been treating COVID-19 patients since the start of the pandemic in his emergency unit, said he expected the executive order to “embolden” anti-maskers and lead to a rise in cases.

-According to a Reuters tally roughly 68,240 new cases have been reported on average each day this week, or 27% of the peak daily average reported on Jan.
+According to a Reuters tally, roughly 68,240 new cases have been reported on average each day this week, or 27% of the peak daily average reached on Jan.
 7. The United States has recorded 28,681,793 infections and 513,721 coronavirus-related deaths since the pandemic began.

 In Chicago, Mayor Lori Lightfoot said that effective immediately, bars, restaurants and other businesses can increase indoor capacity to 50% and remain open until 1 a.m.